-Since the results of the selected models are similar for either of the additive models, we examine the residual diagnostic plots, AIC, BIC, and related outputs for these models.
-The results are presented in Figures 10 and 11 (Appendix, pages 32-33) and summarized in Table 6 (Appendix, page 34).
-While the model analyses suggest that the crime model slightly outperforms the crime rate model for predicting PCI in these categories, since neither model performs exceptionally well, the crime rate variable is preferred due its interpretability in the context of the problem.
-This variable will remain in the analysis when modeling PCI for Question 3, though the model will be supplemented with the other variables to improve predictive power.
+Since the results of the selected models are relatively similar regardless of whether we use crime or crime rate, we examine the residual diagnostic plots, AIC, BIC, and related outputs for these models.
+The results are presented in Figures 10 and 11 (Appendix, pages 30-31) and Table 6 (Appendix, page 32).
+While the model analyses suggest that the crime model slightly outperforms the crime rate model for predicting per capita income in these categories, since neither model performs exceptionally well, the crime rate variable is preferred due its interpretability in the context of the problem.
+This variable will remain in the analysis when modeling Per capita income for Question 3, though the model will be supplemented with the other predictor variables in order to improve the predictive power of the model.

-Question 3: Best model for predicting PCI
+Question 3: Best model for predicting per capita income

 Using the results obtained from Questions 1 and 2, we include the transformed crime rate variable in lieu of Total serious crimes our analysis but exclude the Region variable when initially building the regression model.
 This will later be included after the model selection procedures have been applied.
-Since Total population and Total income can be used to deterministically model PCI, these are dropped from the model building process.
+Since Total population and Total income can be used to deterministically model Per capita income, these are dropped from the model building process.

-Naively using the remaining continuous variables to model PCI (Appendix, pages 35-36), we see that the coefficient estimates for Number of hospital beds and crime rate are not statistically significant, and Figure 12 (Appendix, page 37) illustrates that the regression model assumptions are not exactly satisfied.
-Multicollinearity is present among some of the predictors based on their VIF values as well (Appendix, page 36).
-Since these issues are present in the model, we utilize variable selection techniques to determine the optimal subset of the predictor variables needed to predict PCI.
+Naively using the remaining continuous variables to model per capita income (Appendix, pages 33-34), we see that the coefficient estimates for Number of hospital beds and crime rate are not statistically significant, and Figure 12 illustrates that the regression model assumptions are not exactly satisfied.
+Multicollinearity is present among some of the predictors based on their VIF values as well, as we anticipated based on our results from Question 1.
+Since these issues are present in the full model (for continuous variables only), we utilize variable selection techniques to determine the optimal subset of the predictor variables needed to model per capita income.
 Using the following table, we explore regression models selected by the variable selection techniques:

 Variable definitions for model selection

 Symbol Variable Name Variable Description Notes

 у Per capita income Log transformation is applied

 x1 Percentage of population aged 18-34 N/A

 x2 Percentage of population 65 or older N/A

-X3 Percent high school graduates N/A

-X4 Percent bachelor's degrees N/A
+x3 Percent bachelor's degrees N/A

-X5 Percent below poverty level N/A
+x4 Percent below poverty level N/A

-X6 Percent unemployment N/A
+x5 Percent unemployment N/A

-X7 Number of active physicians Log transformation is applied
+x6 Number of active physicians Log transformation is applied

-X8 Number of hospital beds Log transformation is applied

-X9 Land Area Log transformation is applied

-X10 Crime rate = Total serious crimes / Total population Log transformation is applied
+х7 Number of hospital beds Log transformation is applied x8 Land Area Log transformation is applied x9 Crime rate = Total serious crimes / Total population Log transformation is applied

-Utilizing all subsets regression, stepwise regression, and LASSO as variable selection techniques, we obtain the following two models.
-The predictors obtained in Model 1 were selected by all subsets regression, LASSO, and stepwise regression when specified for BIC, while the predictors for Model 2 were selected by stepwise regression when specified for AIC (Appendix, pages 37-42).
+Utilizing all subsets regression, stepwise regression, and LASSO as variable selection techniques, we obtain the following two models and their corresponding outputs.
+The predictors obtained in Model 1 were selected by all subsets regression, LASSO, and stepwise regression when specified for BIC, while the predictors for Model 2 were selected by stepwise regression when specified for AIC (Appendix, pages 35-39).

-$$Model \ 1: \log(PCI) = \ \beta_0 + \beta_1 x_1 + \beta_3 x_3 + \beta_4 x_4 + \beta_5 x_5 + \beta_6 \log(x_6) + \beta_7 \log(x_7) + \beta_8 \log(x_8) + \varepsilon$$
+Model 1: log(y) = $\beta_0 + \beta_1 x_1 + \beta_3 x_3 + \beta_4 x_4 + \beta_5 x_5 + \beta_6 \log(x_6) + \beta_8 \log(x_8) + \varepsilon$